Learning-based Robust Optimization: Procedures and Statistical Guarantees: Numerical Examples

-Column 5 in Tables \ref{table.n=11}, \ref{table.n=50} and \ref{table.n=100} show the results when the data sizes $n$ satisfy the feasibility confidence requirement for SG.
-The values of $\hat\delta$ confirm these choices as they are less than or close to $0.05$.
-In these cases, learning-based RO using ellipsoidal sets obtain more conservative solutions than SG, as shown by the zero $\hat\delta$'s and worse average objective values (column 6 versus column 5).
-By using reconstruction (column 7), however, the $\hat{\delta}$'s become very close to the desired confidence level $\delta=0.05$, and the average objective values are almost identical to (and slightly better than) those obtained from SG.
+When the sample size is adequate (Tables \ref{table.n=11.more} and \ref{table.n=100.more}), the values of $\hat\delta$ from SG being less than or close to $0.05$ confirms the validity of the solutions.
+Note that in these cases FAST gives more conservative solutions than SG (This is a general consequence from the construction of FAST that is designed to have a smaller feasible region than SG under the same dataset).
+RO with ellipsoidal sets obtains more conservative solutions than SG, as shown by the zero $\hat\delta$'s and worse average objective values.
+By using reconstruction, however, the $\hat{\delta}$'s become very close to the desired confidence level $\delta=0.05$, and the average objective values are almost identical to (and slightly better than) those obtained from SG.

-These examples reveal that SG can perform better than learning-based RO using basic uncertainty sets when the sample size is large enough.
-On the other hand, learning-based RO can provide feasibility guarantees in small sample situations where SG may completely fail.
-Moreover, using reconstruction appears to be able to boost the performances of RO to comparable levels as SG in situations where the latter is applicable.